scribbletune/scribbletune/README.md

 ### Chords

 You might wonder, why can't I just use Tonal directly?
 Of course you can!
-But Scribbletune provides some sugar on top of it so that you can directly add chords to the `notes` array while creating a clip to render chord progressions.
+But Scribbletune provides some sugar on top of it so that you can directly add chords to the `notes` property while creating a clip to render chord progressions.

 ```js
 const scribble = require('scribbletune');